 Step 5: Offer Transition Assistance

-This is your time to show your appreciation for the organization.
-Create a detailed list of your daily responsibilities and tasks.
-This will help your employer understand your workload and delegate tasks accordingly.
+This is your moment to show gratitude for the company.
+Develop a comprehensive list of your daily tasks and responsibilities.
+You’re bound to ensure that your supervisor has a clear idea of your duties and allocate tasks accordingly.

 In addition to offering help with the transition, use this as an opportunity to ask any questions you may have about your departure.
 This could comprise inquiries about vacation pay, benefits, 401(k), or other compensation.